Nourish your mind, body and soul

 How I can help…

 There are a variety of reasons why people may seek therapy including significant life stressors, gradually increasing problems, or a sudden traumatic experience that has left you with an inability to cope.
 Your experiences may have left you with a loss of control over your life with symptoms that make it hard to function.
-I help people to heal and address symptoms related to low self-esteem, school difficulties, post-traumatic stress disorder, other anxiety conditions, depression, marital and relationship difficulties, anger management, substance abuse and addiction.
+I help people to heal and address symptoms related to low self-esteem, school difficulties, post-traumatic stress disorder, other anxiety conditions, depression, marital and relationship difficulties and anger management.

 “People even more than things have to be restored, renewed, revived, reclaimed, and redeemed.” – Audrey Hepburn